BarelyMiSSeD/minqlx-plugins/linux_tools/README.md

 If the status messages are not appearing correctly you may have a workshop.txt that is not correctly formatted for Linux.<br>
 Try running dos2unix on the file.
-EX: dos2unix workshop.txt
+EX: dos2unix workshop.txt<br>
 This will convert the line feeds from windows format to the standard linux format.